Inseparable time-crystal geometries on the M\"obius strip

-{\bf Quantum many-body physics in the flat band.} In the previous paragraph we have shown how to realize an effective potential in the $\{\Theta_+,\Theta_-\}$ space, where a localized particle tunnels between the Wannier states $W_{j,\beta}(\Theta_+,\Theta_-)$ centered at the sites of the Lieb lattice [Eq.~\eqref{H_lieb}].
+{\bf Quantum many-body physics in the flat band.} In the previous paragraphs we have shown how to realize an effective potential in the $\{\Theta_+,\Theta_-\}$ space, where a localized particle tunnels between the Wannier states $W_{j,\beta}(\Theta_+,\Theta_-)$ centered at the sites of the Lieb lattice [Eq.~\eqref{H_lieb}].
 The eigenstates of the flat band can be chosen as the maximally localized Wannier states $w_j$.
-For $J_1/J_2\gg 1$, the Wannier states $w_{j}$ spanning the flat band can be approximated by superpositions of two localized states, i.e. $w_j \approx (W_{j,+}-W_{j,-})/\sqrt{2}$, for the bulk states, and $w_j\approx W_{j,\pm}$ for the states close to the edge of the M\"obius strip \cite{Sup4}, see Fig.~\ref{regale} .
+For $J_1/J_2\gg 1$, the Wannier states $w_{j}$ spanning the flat band can be approximated by superpositions of two localized wave-packets $w_j \approx (W_{j,+}-W_{j,-})/\sqrt{2}$ for the bulk states or $w_j\approx W_{j,\pm}$ for the states close to the edge of the M\"obius strip \cite{Sup4}, see Fig.~\ref{regale}.

 Hopping of bosons in the flat band can only happen if there are interactions between them.
 In ultra-cold atoms, the interactions are zero-range and we assume that interaction energy per particle is much smaller than the energy gaps between the flat and adjacent bands.
-Then, we may still restrict to the flat band only and the effective Floquet Hamiltonain reads
+Then, we may still restrict to the flat band only and the effective many-body Floquet Hamiltonain reads \cite{SachaTC2020}